dcruzven/Water-Well-Project/README.md

 # Business Understanding

-We have been hired by the Tanzanian government to help them create a model that can accurately predict if a water well is functioning or in need of repair.
+We have been hired by the Humanitarian Relief Co. to help them create a model that can accurately predict if a water well is functioning or in need of repair.
 In the data frame we analyzed there were over 55,000 water wells with over 50 features describing each individual water well.
 We narrowed down some of the data so that there would be less noise in our models.
+The features we focused on involved geographic location, population around the water well, and the year it was constructed.
 We made six different predictive models and then chose our best model, an XG Boost model, to make our predictions.
 Our goal is to reduce the amount of technicians sent to fix wells.

 # Data Understanding